Million Dollar Traders: Background

-Million Dollar Traders follows a group of twelve wannabe traders dealing in shares during the events of the financial crisis of 2007-2009 which was then whittled down to the final eight.
+Million Dollar Traders follows a group of twelve wannabe traders dealing in shares during the 2008 financial crisis, which was then whittled down to the final eight.
 The contestants come from various backgrounds, including a fight promoter, a day trader, an IT/banking recruitment consultant, a working mother, a retired IT engineer and a student, among others.
 During the series van Dam gave the London-based contestants the sterling equivalent of $1 million of his own money to trade for 2 months.
 Former professional trader Anton Kreil was appointed as the manager of the group.

 As with the original experiment, those who lasted the course broadly confirmed the claim that novices could become professional-level traders, making small profits or at least lower losses trading in very turbulent markets during the filming than professionals, who lost four times greater amounts over the same period.
 The three-part BBC series, narrated by Andrew Lincoln, was a part of the "City Season" programming on the BBC.
 It aired on BBC 2 in the UK at 9pm on Monday evenings between 12 and 27 January 2009.